-This chocolate tart with optional raspberry sauce is a lovely decadent treat for Valentine’s Day and other special occasions.
+This chocolate tart with optional raspberry sauce is a lovely decadent treat for special occasions.
 It’s grain-free, sugar-free, and dairy-free – but still full of that incredible yum factor.*

 My eldest son surprised me last year by making a chocolate tart on my birthday.
 Don’t ya just love it when your kids teach you new tricks?
 I did tweak his recipe a bit (his tart had a raspberry layer whereas I prefer to drizzle raspberry sauce on top) otherwise it’s basically the same.

 This is a no-bake recipe that’s very quick and easy to put together; however, once prepared the tart must be chilled for at least an hour to firm up the layers.
 It may take a bit of fiddling to remove it from the two-piece tart pan, but I promise it will release in one beautiful piece as long as you remember to grease the pan.